Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/EMRIntegrations.md

 IRIS Provides integration services to *on-premise* and SAAS (cloud based) EMR/EHR platforms.

 ## On Premise EMR/EHR systems
+*See [EMR Network Diagram](/assets/TEC%20014%20Rev%20A%20-%20EMR%20Integration%20Technical%20Diagram.pdf) for an illustration of how the IRIS system links with your on-premise system.*

 There are two basic components to an on-premise integration:
 - **Transport** - Software / Networking components that provide the path between IRIS and the target EMR/EHR
 - **Content** - Data that is passed between the systems